 Throughout his career Mr. Airea was happy to collaborate with many prominent artists like mezzo-soprano Irina Arkhipova, baritone Vladimir Chernov, bass Ildar Abdrazakov; pianists Boris Berezovsky, Derek Han, Dubravka Tomšič, Diane Walsh, Dmitry Bashkirov; violinist Mikhail Bezverkhny and many others.
 As an enthusiastic artistic director, Mr. Airea participated in several festivals, including Skaneateles Festival in New York State, International Arkhipova Festival in Moscow and International Sobinov Festival in Yaroslavl.
-A true champion of modern music, Mr. Airea premiered and performed many works of contemporary composers such as Alfred Schnittke, Edison Denisov, Evgeny Svetlanov, Sergey Slonimsky, Sergey Berinsky and others at the International Moscow Autumn Festival.
+A true champion of modern music, Mr. Airea premiered and performed many works of contemporary composers such as Alfred Schnittke, Sofia Gubaidulina, Edison Denisov, Evgeny Svetlanov, Sergey Slonimsky, Sergey Berinsky and others at the International Moscow Autumn Festival.

 Conductor’s core repertoire includes virtually all major symphonies and oratorios by Mozart, Beethoven, Brahms, Tchaikovsky, Verdi and Shostakovich, just to name a few.
 Russia’s top record label Melodia released five discs of Mr. Airea’s performances and his career brought him on stages of Latvia, Russia and as far as France, Germany, South Korea and USA.